ppy/osu-wiki/news/2024/2024-11-18-kel-lan-tournament-3-signups-now-open.md

 *If you signed up for the tournament, you need to join the [Discord server](https://discord.com/invite/TSgMXsaZRR)!
 Travel and accommodation expenses are the responsibility of participants and are not covered by the hosts.*

-This 2-day event during **February 8th-9th** features a major tournament alongside bundle of side events, all streamed from the [KEL3](https://www.twitch.tv/kinguin_lounge) Twitch channel!
+This 2-day event during **February 8th–9th** features a major tournament alongside bundle of side events, all streamed from the [keltournaments Twitch channel](https://www.twitch.tv/keltournaments)!

 ## Schedule